 How many people will be in my group?

 Our trek sizes are small, offering you a more intimate experience of the mountain.
 There’s no minimum size, so all departures are guaranteed.
-We take a maximum of 12 climbers on the Western Approach and Umbwe routes and eight climbers on the Grand Traverse Route.
+We take a maximum of twelve climbers on the Western Approach and Umbwe routes, fifteen on the Machame Route, and nine on the Grand Traverse Route.

 What are the accommodations like?

 Your mountain camps are set up and broken down each day by your expert porters.
 They include double occupancy all-weather tents with full-ground pads to keep you and your gear dry.
 Private toilet tents, solar-lit dining tents with tables and chairs, and basins of hot water for washing are also all provided.

 What kind of food will I eat?

 Chefs with professional hygienic food preparation training make three hot, nutritious meals, trail snacks, and afternoon tea each day.
 You’ll eat all three meals in a solar-lit dining tent with your fellow trekkers and head Mountain Guide.
 We can also provide delicious vegetarian, vegan, gluten- free, and other specialty meals (with advance request).
 We’re happy to send you a sample menu—just ask!